 - The "demand shifting component" is the capacity that is created that can shift demand away from the peak period. - A "firmness factor" is the likelihood of capacity being available and able to contribute to reducing peak demand.
-The firmness factor is 1 for all current activities.
+The firmness factor is set out in Table A6 of the PDRS Rule.